Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Substrate

 Some keepers choose to put some sort of substrate on the bottom of the tank, but it’s not always a requirement.
-While it’s necessary if you plan on using live plants within the habitat, some will avoid substrate because it makes the tank much more difficult to clean.
+In fact, it may make cleanup more troublesome.
+It’s only necessary if you plan to have live plants in the aquarium (do note that they require additional care as well).
 The most common types of substrates include:

 • Gravel- visually appealing but will often trap waste and debris.
 It’s important that gravel is appropriately sized, as some turtles will eat it and be at risk of a serious impaction.
 Choosing gravel that is at least ½ inch in diameter is recommended.